bhumiii2114/simple-chrome-extension/README.md

 5. Your extension will now appear in the Chrome toolbar! 🎉

-6. Select and highlight the text and right click to use the extension.
+6. Select and highlight the text and right-click to use the extension.

 ---